 Understand addiction: Addiction is a disease, not a choice.
 What may have begun as a choice to use meth on your loved one’s end progressed into addiction, which actually changes the structure and functioning of the brain.
 By attending an N.A. meeting, you’ll be able to understand addiction from the addict’s point of view – which can help give you insight as to how to best approach your loved one.

-Gentle guidance: When you are ready to speak to your loved one about entering inpatient care for addiction to methamphetamines, approach the subject gently and without judgment.
+Gentle guidance: When you are ready to speak to your loved one about entering a treatment center for addiction to methamphetamines, approach the subject gently and without judgment.
 Use “I” statements when you speak, and really listen to what they are saying.
 If they’re not willing to try rehab yet, be gentle but persistent.

 If you’re struggling with methamphetamine addiction, there is no part of your life that has been left unscathed.
 You may be struggling with health-related issues from your meth use, such as hepatitis C or meth mouth.
 You may have realized that what began as a pleasant way to get high is now controlling your every move as the addiction changes the structure and function of your brain.
 Having eschewed friends and loved ones to get high, you may be socially isolated and lonely.
 You may feel hopeless, that life is no longer worth living.
 You fear you’ll never escape the addiction.

-For over 25 years, Cedar Crest Hospital has provided high-quality, innovative care for children, teens, adults, and older adults struggling with substance abuse and mental health problems.
-Nestled into the foothills of the Great Smokey Mountains, our sprawling campus is the ideal retreat from the cares of the daily world and allows our clients to work through their challenges in a safe, supportive environment.
+For over 30 years, Cedar Crest, a meth addiction treatment center in Belton, has provided high-quality, innovative care for children, teens, adults, and older adults struggling with substance abuse and mental health problems.
+Our sprawling campus is the ideal retreat from the cares of the daily world and allows our clients to work through their challenges in a safe, supportive environment.
 We strive to be a beacon of light for our community and we are available 24 hours a day, 7 days a week.

 When you come to us for help battling your methamphetamine addiction, you’ll first undergo a series of evaluations that will best allow us to determine your needs.
 Our medical evaluation will help us to learn how dependent you are upon methamphetamines and if you’re suffering from any health concerns related to your meth abuse.
 The psychiatric evaluation will help us to determine if you have any co-occurring mental health disorders and begin to treat them as we work through your addiction and recovery.
 We’ll sit down with the results of these evaluations and work with you to create an individualized treatment plan that meets all of your needs.

-Medication may be used at the beginning of your stay with us in order to control some of the unpleasant side effects of withdrawal and may be tapered down as you learn more adaptive ways of coping with cravings.
+Medication may be used at the beginning of your stay at our hospital in order to control some of the unpleasant side effects of withdrawal and may be tapered down as you learn more adaptive ways of coping with cravings.
 Other times, people are prescribed medication to help control the symptoms of co-occurring mental health disorders such as depression or anxiety.
 All medication will be closely monitored and adjusted as needed.

-Individual therapy is used to help you better understand the reasons behind your addiction and ways to correct the damage meth has done to your life.
+Individual therapy is used at our treatment center to help you better understand the reasons behind your addiction and ways to correct the damage meth has done to your life.
 We’ll use cognitive-behavioral therapy to help you best understand the ways that negative thoughts can impact behaviors, leading to bad decisions.

-Group therapy: As we model our addiction program around the 12-step addiction recovery model, we believe firmly in the importance of group therapy.
+Group therapy is offered at our hospital.
+As we model our addiction treatment around the 12-step addiction recovery model, we believe firmly in the importance of group therapy.
 Groups will allow you to meet and connect with other people who are struggling with addiction.
 We’ll hold groups to help you process your emotions and learn more about successful recovery from addiction.

 In addition to standard therapies we use to treat addiction, we also offer a variety of experiential methods designed to complement our traditional approaches.
 These may include: